harisx91/AnalyticsProgramming/Module6/README.md

 Tools Used: Pandas, scipy.io

-## Conclusion : In conclussion, we can see that Phishing websites has higher mean compared to non-phishing websites.
+## Conclusion : We can see that Phishing websites has higher mean compared to non-phishing websites.
 Not only that, Phishing websites has a value closer to "1" making them more likely to be a phishing website.